High Risk Pregnancy? Here’s All You Need to Know!

 You can book an appointment with Dr Deepika Aggrawal to learn more about how to prevent high risk pregnancy.

-The incidence of high risk pregnancy is very common for gynecologists.
-Some specialised doctors help in the management of high risk pregnancy.
+The incidence of high-risk pregnancy is very common for gynaecologists.
+Some specialised doctors help in the management of high-risk pregnancies.

 Each pregnancy is unique and so is its prenatal care.
-Your gynecologist for high risk pregnancy will carefully monitor your health.
+Your gynaecologist for high-risk pregnancy will carefully monitor your health.
 Depending upon on your health conditions, he/she indicate certain tests or screenings.
 These include:

 - Targeted ultrasound: A targeted ultrasound is similar to a regular ultrasound except that it targets to screen abnormalities present in the baby.
 This ultrasound is recommended if the fetus shows signs of deformities.